xiangyi-njust/FWS/README.md

 # Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain

 ## Overview
-<b> Data and Code for the paper "Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain"
+<b> Data and Code for the paper "Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain".

-The research object of the paper is future work sentence(FWS), we choose the NLP domain as an example, and use the ACL、EMNLP、NAACL as our origin dataset, our main work includes below parts:
+The aim of this paper is automatic recognition and classification of Future Work Sentences (FWS) from academic articles.
+We choose the NLP domain as an example, and use papers from three main conferences, naemly ACL、EMNLP、NAACL, as exprimental dataset.
+Our work includes the followig aspects:
-* After human annotation of the future work sentence, we use some traditional machine learning models to judge whether one sentence is FWS or not.
+* After human annotation of the future work sentence, we use some traditional machine learning models including logistic regression (LR),  naive Bayes (NB)   support vector machine (SVM)  and random forest (RF), to judge whether one sentence is FWS or not.
-* After that, we classify the FWS in paper into six types, we use bert、scibert、textcnn、bilstm to implement the experiment.
+* After that, we classify the FWS in paper into six types including Method, Resources, Evaluation, Application, Problem and Other, via Bert, Scibert, Textcnn and Bilstm models.
-* In addition, We compared the differences between keywords extracted from future work sentences and abstracts to verify whether the work in future work sentences would be realistic in subsequent real studies.
+* In addition, We compare differences between keywords which are extracted from future work sentences and abstractsin other papers published several years later, to evaluate the effectiveness of FWS.

 ## Directory structure
 FWS